Autonomous quantum clocks using athermal resources: A three level quantum system as the clock device

 \subsection{Inaccessible losses}

 The inaccessible losses in the system to a zero-temperature bath can be modeled as an unobserved fluorescence measurement interaction, whose rate may be determined by engineering the immediate environment relevant to the transition~\cite{purcell1995spontaneous}.
-The losses induce an irreversible evolution towards the ground state at every time-step (and subsequently pumped towards $|g\rangle - |m\rangle$ subspace by the spin measurement), equivalent to resetting the clock.
+The losses induce an irreversible evolution towards the ground state at every time-step (and subsequently pumped towards $|g\rangle - |m\rangle$ subspace by the spin measurement).

 We again use the Kraus representation~\cite{sudarshan_stochastic_1961,jordan_dynamical_1961,kraus_general_1971,kraus1983states} to describe and simulate the unobserved fluorescence dynamics.
 The Kraus operators describing spontaneous emission between levels $|c\rangle$ and $|g\rangle$ are obtained by extending the framework for describing fluorescence emission of a two-level quantum system discussed in refs.~\cite{lewalle_measuring_2020,jordan_anatomy_2016},